cscorley/dissertation/chapters/5_discussion/2_dit.md

 The results Section \ref{sec:dit-results} shows significant effects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
 The results are mixed between each and are not conclusive.
-However, we argue this is desirable to show that the accuracy of a changeset-based DIT is similar to that of a snapshot-based DIT but without the retraining cost.
+However, I argue this is desirable to show that the accuracy of a changeset-based DIT is similar to that of a snapshot-based DIT but without the retraining cost.